 Buying, selling and trading crypto on dexes

 Transactions on dexes are treated the exact same way as transactions on centralized exchanges.
 So when you sell or trade crypto on a dex - you’ll pay Capital Gains Tax on the profit from your transaction.
-You won’t pay any tax if you make a loss.
+You won’t pay any tax if you make a loss - though you should track and calculate these as you can offset them against any gains to reduce your tax bill.

 Buying crypto with USD is not subject to Capital Gains Tax.
 However, if you’re using another crypto - even stablecoins - to buy crypto, this is a trade and subject to Capital Gains Tax.